×

-8 Japanese Translation Exercises to Advance Your Translating Skills
+8 Japanese Translation Exercises to Advance Your Skills

-And I have just the thing to help you avoid getting stuck in a rut (or extract you from the pit if you’ve already fallen in): Translation exercises.
+Translating may seem difficult, but like any task, practice makes perfect.
+Translation exercises are just what you need to avoid getting stuck in a rut (or extract you from the pit if you’ve already fallen in).

 1. Warm-up Translation Exercises